 The aim of this output is to understand the obstacles and challenges faced by parents, friends and significant others (described more generally as ‘families’) of people with intellectual disability when it comes to supporting independent living ; to identify opportunities and levers for action for people with disabilities, service providers and community partners to work together to overcome these barriers and be a full support to transition.

-5/ “Toolkit on how organizations/service providers can develop family cooperation”
+5/ “Toolkit on how organisations/service providers can develop family cooperation”

 By KVPS (FINLAND)

-KVPS in Finland has developed training and tools for family co-operation for years.
-This training and tools has been developed together with professionals in innovations, front line staff, family members and persons with disabilities.
+KVPS in Finland has been developing training and tools for family co-operation for years.
+This training and tools have been developed together with professionals in innovations, front line staff, family members and persons with disabilities.
 Family members play a key role in every person’s life.
-If a person has an intellectual disability, family members have often many other roles than only mother/father/sister/brother: they support decisions, they are advocates, legal guardians, nurses, case managers, peer-supporters etc. Often, they have one thing in common: every family worldwide has a common worry that dictates the decisions and choices made each day, which is: What will happen to my son/daughter/sister/brother when I am not around?
+If a person has an intellectual disability, family members often have many other roles than family ones (mother/father/sister/brother): they support decisions, they are advocates, legal guardians, nurses, case managers, peer-supporters etc. Often, they have one thing in common: every family worldwide has a common worry that dictates the decisions and choices made each day, which is: What will happen to my son/daughter/sister/brother when I am not around?
 For the family members it is crucial to be able to trust and have a good co-operation with the service providers supporting their son/daughter/sibling.
-Without the trust it is very hard for them to support the self-determination and independent living of the person together with the staff.
+Without this trust it is very hard for them to support the self-determination and independent living of the person together with the staff.
 Front-line staff in services, for example in housing services, are usually very committed to their work, but the official education system is not offering them skills and competencies in developing and supporting good relations with the family members in order to promote self-determination and independence.

 Family members, service providers and front-line staff in services need training and tools on how to create good family co-operations.
-They need platforms for shared discussion and shared vision.
+They need a platform to discuss and share their vision.